Cathedral Rocks Yo-semite by James David Smillie

 Description

-A view of Cathedral Rocks and El Capitan looking west from Four-Mile Trail, in Yosemite National Park.
-In the early days of their careers the Smillie brothers, James and George, had difficultly supporting themselves strictly as artists and found it necessary to live with their parents until June of 1871, when a gift from an uncle allowed them to travel to Yosemite Valley, California.
+Cathedral Rocks Yo-semite is an oil painting on canvas by James David Smillie from 1871.
+The view is of Cathedral Rocks and El Capitan looking west from Four-Mile Trail.
+In the early days of their careers the Smillie brothers, James and George, had difficulty supporting themselves strictly as artists and found it necessary to live with their parents until June of 1871, when a gift from an uncle allowed them to travel to Yosemite Valley.
 For four months James drew, painted, and wrote about the majestic splendor of Yosemite.
-In 1872, Picturesque America was published by D. Appleton and Company of New York, and James wrote the Yosemite section based on his journal entries, illustrating the article with engravings after his drawings and paintings.
+In 1872, Picturesque America was published by D. Appleton and Company of New York, and James D. wrote the Yosemite section based on his journal entries, illustrating the article with engravings after his drawings and paintings.

 Please call us at 707-546-7352 or email artannex@aol.com to purchase this item.